 - Application Deadline: May 31, 2018

-- Course Level: award is available for DIT’s full time, taught Masters (Level 9) programme.
+- Course Level: Scholarship is available for DIT’s full time, taught Masters (Level 9) programme.

-- Study Subject: award is awarded at four Colleges (Arts & Tourism, Business, Engineering & Built Environment and Sciences & Health).
+- Study Subject: Scholarship is awarded at four Colleges (Arts & Tourism, Business, Engineering & Built Environment and Sciences & Health).

-- Award: The sponsorship will cover the awarded amount against one year of tuition fees
+- Scholarship Award: The scholarship will cover the awarded amount against one year of tuition fees

-- Number of Awards: 60 opportunities are available.
+- Number of Scholarships: 60 scholarships are available.

 - Nationality: Around the world

-- The studentships are only available for full-time taught Masters programmes
+- Scholarships are only available for full-time taught Masters programmes

 - Applicants must hold a first class honours degree from their undergraduate programme, which is recognised for entry to DIT Level 9 programmes